Rethanya07/Result_Management/README.md

 2.Install the required Python dependencies: pip install -r requirements.txt

-Set up MySQL database:
+3.Set up MySQL database:
-3.Create a database named college_results.
+Create a database named college_results.
 Run the SQL scripts (or queries) from the /database directory to create the necessary tables.

 4.Set up configuration: